bbc/accessibility-news-and-you/accessibility-and-supported-assistive-technology.md

 ---
 Based on the results from the [2016 GOV.UK Assistive Technology Survey](https://accessibility.blog.gov.uk/2016/11/01/results-of-the-2016-gov-uk-assistive-technology-survey/).

-Test on an actual device if possible.
-Is the feature useable, does it make sense?

 See [Accessibility and Testing with Assistive Technology](accessibility-and-testing-with-assistive-technology) for usage instructions and testing steps.

 ## Priority 1 (P1)